Excessive Squawking or Screaming

 Separation anxiety

-We might look more closely at separation anxiety or an overzealous contact call if the excessive screaming starts when you go to leave the room.
+We might look more closely at separation anxiety if the excessive screaming starts when you go to leave the room.
 Separation anxiety is common among social creatures like parrots, especially in those that are hand reared and imprinted on humans.
-You can still teach the bird to whistle instead of scream using differential reinforcement as previously explained, but it is important to answer the bird’s whistle with your own whistle as you leave the room and from outside the room to let him know, “it’s ok, I am here!”
+You can still teach the bird to whistle instead of scream using differential reinforcement as previously explained.
+But also rethink the environment – does the bird have to be separated from you if say you work in another room?
+Can you leave the door open so he can see you?
+Or can he hang out with you on a playstand loaded with enrichment?

 Teach him to play/forage.
 The bird needs to learn how to keep himself occupied.